henriiik/vscode-docker-linter/client/README.md

 2. Set `docker-linter.perlcritic.enable` to `true` in your workspace settings.
 3. Set `docker-linter.perlcritic.container` to the name the container with your perl environment.

+# PHP

+For a more comprehensive example, follow the link: https://github.com/henriiik/vscode-docker-linter/tree/master/playground-php

+`php -l` quickstart:

+1. Set `docker-linter.php.enable` to `true` in your workspace settings.
+2. Set `docker-linter.php.container` to the name the container with your php environment.

 # Python

 For a more comprehensive example, follow the link: https://github.com/henriiik/vscode-docker-linter/tree/master/playground-python